Ghanim Bin Saad Al Saad: Career

 Al Saad joined the General Assembly of Qatar Charity in 2001.
 He became a board member in 2001.
 He was appointed as chairman of the charity on 13 October 2010 and he remains the current chairman.

-He held the position of Chairman and Managing Director of Barwa Real Estate Company (January 2006 – April 2011).
-Barwa Real estate is a semi-governmental real estate company 45% owned by Qatari Diar and 55% listed on the Doha Stock Exchange.
+He was the chairman and managing director of Barwa Real Estate Company (January 2006 – April 2011), a semi-governmental real estate company 45% owned by Qatari Diar and 55% listed on the Doha Stock Exchange.